 With sustainability being the word on everyone’s lips these days, Klaipeda has taken the initiative to produce its maps and information on recycled paper which can then be left in boxes dotted about the city and terminal for other users.
 In this respect also, cycles and segways are on offer to traverse the 200 cycle paths in Klaipeda and the surrounding region.

 This year there will be 55 calls and 75,000 passengers rising to 65 and 90,000 respectively next year.

 The port is already planning ahead.
 “In two years we will have a small terminal on the other side of the river because, in the future, the present terminal is not sufficient on two to three days of the year when more ships come in.
 The new terminal will have unlimited capacity.
 Both are well located on two different river embankments.
 The pier is there already,” explained Gontier.

 (c) Klaipeda State Seaport Authority

-LITHUANIA – a country on the southeastern shore of the Baltic Sea, with a population of nearly 3.0 million, has the unique coastal region of Klaipeda.
+LITHUANIA – a country on the eastern coast of the Baltic Sea, with a population of nearly 3 million, has the unique coastal region of Klaipeda.